protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/16_ecosystem-collaborations.md

 - Support cross-agency coordination
 - Promote and guide innovation funding
 - Support the co-creation process between industry, governments and community stakeholders
-- Bridge the knowledge and information gap between municipal, regional and state governments
+- Bridge knowledge and information gaps between municipal, regional and state governments
+- Identify challenges and opportunities for effective action
 - Build capacity for local community groups to take effective action
-- Identify challenges and opportunities for effective action
 - Guide stakeholders towards science-based decision-making

 By doing so, state and non-state alliances are strengthened through a shared digital infrastructure, all while supporting the OSS ecosystem.